farm-ng/amiga-dev-kit/website/docs/examples/import_log_file/README.md

 ---
 id: import-log-file
-title: Get data from your Amiga
+title: Record and Access data
 ---

 # How to get data from your Amiga